opentripplanner/OpenTripPlanner/docs/sandbox/DigitransitEmissions.md

 ]
 ```

-Emissions data is loaded from the provided source and embedded in graph building process
+Emissions data is loaded from the provided source and embedded into the graph  during the build process.
-as part of the itinerary.

 ### Configuration
-To enable this functionality, you need to add the "co2Emissions"  feature in the
+To enable this functionality, you need to add the "Co2Emissions"  feature in the
 `otp-config.json` file.
 Include the `digitransitEmissions` object in the
 `build-config.json` file.
 The `digitransitEmissions` object should contain a parameter called `url`,
 which should be set to the location where the emissions data is stored.